Initiates and provides comprehensive nursing care in a correctional setting while observing and maintaining the requirements of operational security.

 Associate’s or Bachelor's degree from a NLN (National League of Nurses) approved program; graduate of an accredited school of nursing required.
 Must have a current, unrestricted license to practice as Registered Nurse in the state the facility is located.
 Maintains a current copy of license on file at the facility at all times.

-Two (2) years of direct work experience preferred.
+Two (2) years of direct work experience as a licensed RN preferred.

 Must possess competence in the performance of the following services: crisis intervention, medical emergencies, physical assessment, medical nursing care, and psychiatric nursing care.

 Must have the ability to work without direct, immediate supervision in performing nursing diagnosis, and be able provide appropriate follow through treatment.